Credit Card Icon

 Eat Healthy Foods to Support Your Recovery

 We understand that recovery can be a challenging time, and it’s important to take care of yourself.
-Incorporating a can truly support your .
-Focus on , like fruits and vegetables, as they can help reduce inflammation and promote overall well-being.
+Incorporating a balanced diet rich in vitamins and minerals can truly support your recovery.
+Focus on foods high in antioxidants, like fruits and vegetables, as they can help reduce inflammation and promote overall well-being.

-Additionally, foods rich in , such as fish and nuts, are beneficial for your .
-Staying ; will aid in your recovery.
-Remember, we are here to help you through this process, and can make a in how you feel.
+Additionally, foods rich in omega-3 fatty acids, such as fish and nuts, are beneficial for your eye health.
+Staying hydrated is equally important; drinking plenty of water will aid in your recovery.
+Remember, we are here to help you through this process, and a significant difference can be made in how you feel.

 The center shows the main theme of healthy eating for recovery, with branches leading to specific food types and their benefits.
 Each color-coded branch helps you easily identify how different foods contribute to your healing process.